Nziza21/nzizaaapro2/README.md

 Getting Started
 To run the Cat's Images Application locally, follow these steps:

-Clone the repository:
+Clone the repository: git@github.com:Nziza21/nzizaaapro2.git

 bash
-Copy code
-git clone [repository_url]
+git clone [git@github.com:Nziza21/nzizaaapro2.git]
 Navigate to the project directory:

 bash
-Copy code
 cd cat-images-application
 Install dependencies:

 bash
-Copy code
 npm install
 Start the application:

 bash
-Copy code
 npm start
 The application will be accessible at http://localhost:3000 in your web browser.